klmr/named-operator/README.md

     #define PLUS +

-But this limits you to the already existing binary operators.
+But this has all the usual disadvantages of macros and limits you to the already existing binary operators.
 Until now.

-Take a look at this fully valid, compiling and running C++ code:
+Take a look at this fully valid, macro-free, compiling and running C++ code:

 ```c++
 int x = 42;